Boston Scientific buys Vessix for blood pressure device

 Renal denervation is a procedure in which a thin, flexible catheter is threaded through the body to the renal sympathetic nerves near the kidneys.
 Radiofrequency energy is delivered to disrupt the nerve activity, relieving high blood pressure.

-Renal denervation is expected to be a multibillion dollar market by 2020, according to Boston Scientific.
+The market for renal denervation is expected to be a multibillion dollar market by 2020, according to Boston Scientific, a maker of heart pacemakers, implantable defibrillators and heart stents.

 The new therapy is not yet approved in the United States, but several products are available in Europe.